 When a person buys a domain name and wants to create a website with it, they will need to buy web hosting in order to make the domain available on the world wide web (internet).
 All the content and files on the domain will be stored (saved) within the hosting account.
 It is not possible for a website to be “live” or accessible to the internet without purchasing web hosting.
 Web hosting can be paid by the month (monthly) or all at once (annually), which is cheaper.
-The quality of a website’s hosting is very important because the better the hosting, the faster a website will be.
+The quality of a website’s hosting is essential because the better the hosting, the faster a website will be.
 Typically out of convenience, people buy web hosting with the same company where they bought their domain.
-For example, a person that buys a $9.99 domain from Godaddy will buy a cheap shared hosting account also with Godaddy.
+For example, a person who buys a $9.99 domain from Godaddy will also buy a cheap shared hosting account with Godaddy.

-2-Types of Web Hosting
+Two Types of Web Hosting

 Shared Servers – Hosting accounts that are pooled together on the same server.
 Good for domains that receive little traffic and don’t need lots of storage for content.
-Shared hosting is cheaper and it can be a good start for websites in the beginning stage. ($3 to $10 dollars per month)
+Shared hosting is cheaper, and it can be a good start for websites in the beginning stage. ($3 to $10 per month)